Creating a design¶

 Note that IPs and hierarchies names cannot be duplicated on the same hierarchy level.
 For example, the design

-section cannot contain two identical keys, but it’s correct to have ip_name
+section cannot contain two identical keys, but it is possible to have ip_name

 key in this section and ip_name